Student Teaching Opportunities

 While you're here, you will develop a network of professionals — from exemplary teachers to working artists — who will help you as you approach graduation and look for a job or apply to graduate school.
 Our Career Development Center also provides services to you during your senior year, helping you write a top-notch resume and cover letter and learn about job fairs and job openings.

 In the past 10 years, we have close to a 100 percent placement rate for our music education graduates.
 Some are teaching in Colorado or Wisconsin, some in inner-city Chicago, others in the Chicago suburbs.
-Our grads are working with Second City in Las Vegas, directing community-based music schools as part of church organizations, and working on advanced degrees at Northern Illinois University, Illinois State University, Northeastern University and North Texas State University.
+Our grads are working with Second City in Las Vegas, directing community-based music schools as part of church organizations, and working on advanced degrees at Washington University, Northwestern University, The New England Conservatory, Depaul University, Northern Illinois University, The University of Pittsburgh, Illinois State University, Northeastern University and The University of North Texas.
 Our music grads are also actively performing in Chicago and New York, in everything from musical theatre to cabaret.

 NAfME (formerly MENC) chapter